Families detail victims' lives: 'Nothing but good memories'

 Hartfield is also listed at author of a book titled “Memoirs of Public Servant” about his time as a Las Vegas police officer.

-Associated Press Writers Corey R. Williams in Detroit; Brady McCombs in Salt Lake City; Julie Watson in San Diego, California; Rob Gillies in Toronto; Mark Scolforo in Harrisburg, Pennsylvania; Crystal Hill in Boston; Jason Dearen in Gainesville, Florida; Gretchen Ehlke in Milwaukee; Thomas Peipert in Denver; Tatiana Flowers in Colorado Springs, Colorado and Kathleen Ronayne in Sacramento, California contributed to this report.
+Associated Press Writers Corey R. Williams in Detroit; Brady McCombs in Salt Lake City; Julie Watson in San Diego, California; Rob Gillies in Toronto; Mark Scolforo in Harrisburg, Pennsylvania; Crystal Hill in Boston; Jason Dearen in Gainesville, Florida; Gretchen Ehlke in Milwaukee and Kathleen Ronayne in Sacramento, California contributed to this report.
 Babwin reported from Chicago; Reeves reported from Birmingham, Alabama.

 For complete coverage of the Las Vegas shooting, click here: https://apnews.com/tag/LasVegasmassshooting